Applehand/JapplesWP/README.md

 # JapplesWP
-A clean, custom WP theme using Bootstrap and AOS.
+A clean, custom WP theme using Bootstrap.